Five Ranks: Origins

 The ranks are referenced in the Song of the Precious Mirror Samadhi.
-This work is attributed to the Chinese monk Dongshan Liangjie (Japanese: Tōzan Ryōkan), who lived during the end of Tang Dynasty, as well as two sets of verse commentaries by him.
-The teachings of the Five Ranks may be inspired by the Sandokai, a poem attributed to Shitou Xiqian (traditional Chinese: 石頭希遷).
+This work is attributed to the Chinese Caodong (Sōtō) monk Dongshan Liangjie (Japanese: Tōzan Ryōkan), who lived during the end of the Tang dynasty, as well as two sets of verse commentaries by him.
+The teachings of the Five Ranks may be inspired by the Cantongqi (Japanese: Sandōkai), a poem attributed to Shitou Xiqian (traditional Chinese: 石頭希遷).

 The work is highly significant in both the Caodong/Sōtō and Linji/Rinzai schools of Zen that exist today.
 Eihei Dogen, the founder of the Japanese Sōtō School, references the Five Ranks in the first paragraph of one of his most widely studied works, Genjōkōan.
 Hakuin integrated the Five Ranks in his system of koan-teaching.

 Ranks

-The Five Ranks are listed below with two translations of the original poem, one by Miura and Sasaki on the left, and the other by Thomas Cleary on the right, followed by commentary and analysis:
+The Five Ranks are listed below with two translations of the original poem, the first by Miura and Sasaki, and the second by Thomas Cleary, followed by commentary and analysis:

 I: The Relative within the Absolute

 This rank describes the Absolute, insight into the empty nature or not-"thing"-ness of everything.
 The scholar Heinrich Dumoulin describes the first rank as the realization that "all diverse things and events are in their essence the same, formless and empty.
 Emptiness is undisturbed by any subjective element".
-According to Hakuin, this rank is only the beginning of Zen insight, but it can become a trapping for people who take the absolute to be the end-station: "Although inside and out may be perfectly clear as long as you are hidden away in an unfrequented place where there is absolute quiet and nothing to do, yet you are powerless as soon as perception touches upon different worldly situations, with all their clamor and emotion, and you are beset by a plethora of miseries".
+According to Hakuin, this rank is only the beginning of Zen insight, but it can become a trap for people who take the absolute to be the end-station: "Although inside and out may be perfectly clear as long as you are hidden away in an unfrequented place where there is absolute quiet and nothing to do, yet you are powerless as soon as perception touches upon different worldly situations, with all their clamor and emotion, and you are beset by a plethora of miseries".

 II: The Absolute within the Relative

-The second rank describes the recognition of the Absolute within "the midst of the variety of different situations in action; you see everything before your eyes as your own original true clean face, just as if you were looking at your face in the mirror".
+The second rank describes the recognition of the Absolute within "the midst of the variety of different situations in action; you see everything before your eyes as your own original true clean face, just as if you were looking at your face in the mirror" (Hakuin).
 That is, unlike the insight of the first rank, which can be easily disturbed, the second rank has greater constancy in the face of distractions.
 However, seeing the absolute within the relative does not extend to one's behavior towards others.
 Hakuin describes that at this point one "is neither conversant with the deportment of the bodhisattva, nor does he understand the causal conditions for a Buddha-land.
 Although he has a clear understanding of the Universal and True Wisdom, he cannot cause to shine forth the Marvelous Wisdom that comprehends the unobstructed interpenetration of the manifold dharmas."